agentic-profile/agentic-profile-a2a/README.md

 This SDK provides:

-- Demonstration of an A2A client and an A2A service
+- Demonstration of an A2A client
 - Example Node service using Express to host two A2A agents
+- Support for Universal Authentication using public key cryptography
 - Scripts to create agent cards and Agentic Profiles
 - Support for multi-tenancy, where one agent endpoint can represent many different accounts